GoogleCloudPlatform/software-delivery-workshop/README.md

 ```

 >Congratulations!
-You've setup a pipeline and deployed code to GKE with cloud builder.
+You've setup a pipeline and deployed code to GKE with Cloud Build.

 The rest of this example follows the same pattern but demonstrates the triggers for Master and Tags.